Skip to content

 Avatar photo

 Paul Krause is the Editor-in-Chief of VoegelinView.
-He is a writer, podcaster, and the author of Finding Arcadia: Wisdom, Truth, and Love in the Classics (Academica Press, 2023) and The Odyssey of Love: A Christian Guide to the Great Books (Wipf and Stock, 2021).
-Educated at Baldwin Wallace University, Yale, and the University of Buckingham, he is a frequent writer on the arts, classics, literature, religion, and politics for numerous newspapers, magazines, and journals.
+He is the author of many books, including: Sir Biscuit Butterworth and Other Short Stories, Poems, and Fables (Resource Publications, 2026), The Incredible Adventure of Passer the Sparrow (Resource Publications, 2025), Dante's Footsteps: Poems and Reflections on Poetry (Stone Tower Press, 2025), Muses of a Fire: Essays on Faith, Film, and Literature (Stone Tower Press, 2024), Finding Arcadia: Wisdom, Truth, and Love in the Classics (Academica Press, 2023), and The Odyssey of Love: A Christian Guide to the Great Books (Wipf and Stock, 2021).
+Educated at Baldwin Wallace University, Yale, and the University of Buckingham (UK) where he studied with Sir Roger Scruton, he is a frequent writer on the arts, classics, literature, religion, and politics for numerous newspapers, magazines, and journals.
 You can follow him on Twitter: Paul Krause.

 Back To Top